Registration and Contract (September 15 to October 31)

 Advertising – Place advertisements in key local newspapers or on general radio programs to reach a diverse population.
 Also look into advertising in student newspapers, classrooms, career centers, or dormitories.
 You may also want to try advertising on the internet by having a promotional banner or link on student, youth, or community web sites to promote the program.

-Social media - Maintain an active blog where you post information about programs and allow past participants to comment and share positive stories about their experiences.
+Social media - Create an Instagram page dedicated to the camp counselor program.
+Maintain an active blog where you post information about programs and allow past participants to comment and share positive stories about their experiences.
 Create a Facebook page or the equivalent on relevant sites in your country, where participants can post information and photos about their experiences.
 Create a group on LinkedIn or similar career sites where participants can create professional networks as they move forward in their careers.

 Human interest stories - Did your participants from previous years have a great time?
 Interview them about their experiences and compose a press release or news article.
 Distribute it to a local paper or website to publish it.